Privacy Notice

 Processing of this information is “necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller” in terms of Article 6(1)(e) of the UK General Data Protection Regulation (“GDPR”).
 In order to carry out its functions, the Council requires the ability to:

-- Contact its own members, committee advisors, or staff, or those who have expressed an interest in working with or for the Council; and
+- contact its own members, committee advisors, or staff, or those who have expressed an interest in working with the Council

 How will my personal data be retained?